AnishxBadri/shot_counter/README.md

-# shot_counter
+# Shot Counter
-Fun little side project to calculate the keep track of your choice of alcoholo
+Fun little side project to keep track of the number of shots you taken of your chosen beverage.